Content Writer at SocialBee

 What is the Bluesky app?

-Bluesky is a social media platform designed to give users more control over their data and experience.
-Unlike X or Meta’s Threads, which are run by big corporations that manage everything centrally, Bluesky uses a decentralized approach.
-This means users have more control over what happens to their data, who can access it, and how they interact on the platform.
+Bluesky is a social app designed to give users more control over their data and experience.
+Unlike alternative social media platforms like X or Meta’s Threads, which rely on centralized systems controlled by corporations, Bluesky uses decentralization to empower its users.
+This means you have more say over how your data is used, who can access it, and how your content appears.

 - Choose or create custom domains to represent their profiles.